dsimmons/node-explorer/README.md

 ### node-explorer

-**Node**: The core functionality of this project will continue to be open-sourced and supported.
+**Note**: The core functionality of this project will continue to be open-sourced and supported.
 However, I intend to fork the core at some later date with undisclosed additional enhancements.
 That portion will *not* be public.

 node-explorer seeks to be a lightweight file server built using Node.js and the following:

 * MongoDB
 * Express
 * MVC with Backbone.js